deepkit/deepkit-website2/src/pages/documentation/database.md

 ## Entity

 An entity is either a class or an object literal (interface) and always has a primary key.
-The entity is decorated with all necessary information using type decorators from `@deepkit/type`.
+The entity is decorated with all necessary information using type annotations from `@deepkit/type`.
 For example, a primary key is defined as well as various fields and their validation constraints.
 These fields reflect the database structure, usually a table or a collection.

-Through special type decorators like `Mapped<'name'>` a field name can also be mapped to another name in the database.
+Through special type annotations like `Mapped<'name'>` a field name can also be mapped to another name in the database.

 ### Klasse